cryptolokimax/ext-loki-stats/README.md

 # Mozaïk remote widgets

-This is an extension for Mozaïk dashboard, that contains widgets related to Loki blockchain dashboard
+This is an extension for Mozaïk dashboard, that contains widgets related to Oxen blockchain dashboard

 ## Widgets